 Implement Inbox Messaging on Android

-The MobilePush Android SDK provides convenience methods for refreshing the app inbox and managing messages, including retrieving, reading, and deleting them.
-For more information on these methods, see the InboxMessageManager Method Reference.
+The MobilePush SDK for Android provides convenience methods for refreshing the app inbox and managing messages, including retrieving, reading, and deleting them.
+For more information about these methods, see InboxMessageManager Method Reference.

 The MobilePush SDK offers these convenience methods for retrieving inbox messages: